jonathanpwalton/jw_ast/README.md

 ### Limitations

 Currently, the error-handling of failed rules is rather limited.
 If the current rule exists within a larger structure of rules and fails, the topmost rule will fail (unless that current rule is a ```maybe``` (e.g. ```<word>?```) or ```many``` (e.g. ```<word>*```) rule).

+As mentioned above, the regular expressions supported in lexer definitions is naive.
+For example, the ```-``` character is unsupported, as are any characters requiring escaping.